empirical-org/Empirical-Core/services/QuillLMS/db/big_query/README.md

 ```

 Important to know:
-- BigQuery automatically updates materialized views as new data comes in from the underlying tables
+- BigQuery, by default, automatically updates "incremental" materialized views as new data comes in from the underlying tables.
+You can turn this updating off/adjust it using `OPTIONS` in the create statement.
-- There are some [restrictions](https://cloud.google.com/bigquery/docs/materialized-views-create#query_limitations) on what the materialized view can contain, e.g. you can't use `OUTER JOINS`.
+- There are some [restrictions](https://cloud.google.com/bigquery/docs/materialized-views-create#query_limitations) on what the incremental materialized view can contain, e.g. you can't use `OUTER JOINS`.
+Non-incremental Mat Views (ones that aren't updated automatically) do not have these restrictions.
 - There are [tips](https://cloud.google.com/bigquery/docs/materialized-views-create#which_materialized_views_to_create) on creating efficient materialized views, e.g. put the largest, most frequently changing table first in the query
-- To minimize devops work, views should be configured to self-refresh whenever possible.
+- To minimize devops work, views should be configured to self-refresh (incremental mat views) whenever possible.

 ### How to Create a Materialized View In SQL
 ```SQL